-Please note that if you have booked the “My Own Room/Tent” option for this tour, you will receive your own single room/tent for all nights, except for the below.
+Please note that if you have booked the “My Own Room/Tent” option for this tour, you will receive your own single room/tent for all night stops.

 Camping in East Africa is truly an adventure.
 You will be able to get off the beaten track to get a first-hand experience of the beautiful wilderness and nature.
 We stay at designated campsites inside of and nearby the national parks.
 These campsites generally are very basic, and we carry tents to pitch at the public campsites.

 The campsites in East Africa are generally good, but basic.
 Luxury here will mean electricity for charging, warm showers, flush toilets, shelter for eating.
 Rustic camps have no electricity, simple or no bathing facilities, and squatting long-drop latrines.
 Expect to see both extremes, though most fall somewhere within that spectrum.